qtiuto/lua-for-android/README.md

 ### ClassBuilder Api
    Class Builder is imported default to support dynamic class generation.
-   Lua function callback rule is the same as proxy. e.g.
+   Lua function callback rule is the same as **proxy**.Any lua function that have multi-returned results will only have the first result returned as the java result. e.g.

    ```lua
     ClassBuilder.declare().addMethod("run:,"V",function () print "ggg" end)
    .newInstance(Type("Object")()).run()
    ```

+   Lua Function should be generated for a real lua function rather than from a java implementation.

    It doesn't support generating static methods or constructors cause class object won't be freed in dalvik.
 When the mini sdk version of this project turn to 21,